-The producer- and import price index for commodities is calculated on the basis of about 6000 prices, reported by selected producers and importers in Denmark.
-Of these, about 3300 prices are used for calculating the producer price index and about 2700 prices are used for calculating the import price index.
-The prices are collected every month through an electronic reporting form and validated.
+The producer- and import price index for commodities is based on approx. 6400 prices, reported by selected producers and importers in Denmark.
+Approx. 3500 prices are used for calculating the producer price index, approx. 2900 prices are used for calculating the import price index and approx. 4900 prices are used for calculating the price index for domestic supply.
+The prices are collected every month through an electronic questionnaire and validated.